shahakMorag/Summer-Project/README.md

 We can see that we have shallow neural network with only one convolution part and one hidden layer.

-This architecture is because our laptop's cpu is slower then the gpu's in the lab and we have only this for now.
+>This architecture is shallow because our laptop's cpu is slower then the gpu's in the lab and we have only this for now.

 here we can the result from today: